programmeraren/pumpkin-flames/README.md

 # Pumpkin Flames
 A simple and small Halloween project to simulate some flames for a pumpkin display using an Arduino Pro Mini and five LED:s with five resistors.

 The aim was to make a fairly realistic flame appearance to cast some light within a plastic pumpkin for Halloween.
-The components are soldered staight onto the Arduino Pro Mini board and then glued at the top of the pumpkin using a gluegun.
+The components are soldered straight onto the Arduino Pro Mini board and then glued at the top of the pumpkin using a gluegun.

 The code was written using PlatformIO for an Arduino Pro Mini, but you can easily adjust it for probably any Arduino or similar processor.